Norethindrone acetate/ethinyl estradiol/ferrous fumarate (By mouth)

 Lo Loestrin FeThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to norethindrone, ethinyl estradiol, or ferrous fumarate, or if you are pregnant.
+Do not use it if you had an allergic reaction to norethindrone, ethinyl estradiol, or ferrous fumarate.
 Do not use it if you have vaginal bleeding that has not been checked by a doctor, liver disease or liver cancer, jaundice (yellow skin or eyes) caused by pregnancy or birth control pills, breast cancer, problems with blood clots, or certain heart problems or headaches.